luispuerto/luispuerto-net/_pages/resume.md

 [^1]: I converted my previous title to this new one when the Bolonia transition happened in Spain, so I ended up with two similar titles.

+[^2]: This studies have disappeared after the Bolonia process happened circa 2011.